scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 Targeting up to 5 creatures in range, bless them with free movement.
 Make a spellcasting roll adding a terrible die for each creature targeted.
-On success the blessed creatures add a critical to attribute savess against effects that inflict Slow, Grapple, or Restrained.
+On success the blessed creatures add a critical to attribute saves against effects that inflict Slow, Grapple, or Restrained and are unaffected by difficult terrain.
 For the duration, at the start of the creatures turn they may remove one level of the following conditions: Paralyze, Slow, Weaken.

 Add an enhanced die for every level cast above 3rd.